ShapeoftheClouds/liri-node-app/README.md

 * Run node liri.js my-tweets
 This will show my last 20 tweets and when they were created in your terminal/bash window.

-* Run node liri.js spotify-this-song '<song name here>' This will show the following information about the song in your terminal/bash window:
+* Run node liri.js spotify-this-song 'song name here' This will show the following information about the song in your terminal/bash window:
  1. Artist(s)
  2. The song's name
  3. A preview link of the song from Spotify
  4. The album that the song is from

- *  Run node liri.js movie-this '<movie name here>' This will output the following information to your terminal/bash window:
+ *  Run node liri.js movie-this 'movie name here'
+This will output the following information to your terminal/bash window:
   1. Title of the movie.
   2. Year the movie came out.